 Ability to save (and invest) as planned over the course of 2020, by country

 The drivers behind low saving rates differed across countries.
-In Australia, almost half of people (44%) claimed they saved less than they planned to due to reduced salary or work income.
 The main reason for people in Mexico not having saved as much as planned was ‘more spending on non-essentials’ (43%), while in South Africa, it was a ‘change in personal circumstances e.g. new dependents, moving home’ (47%).

 Looking at countries like the USA where the vast majority of investors did manage to meet or exceed their saving targets, the top reason for those who were not able to save was reduced salary or work income (41%).
 Whereas for the equally high-performing Netherlands it was a ‘change in personal circumstances e.g. new dependents, moving home’ (42%).

-Interestingly, while spending on non-essentials was an important reason for people not meeting their savings targets, ‘less spending on non-essentials’ is also the top reason people were able to save according to plan (60% globally and 63% in Australia).
+Interestingly, while spending on non-essentials was an important reason for people not meeting their savings targets, ‘less spending on non-essentials’ is also the top reason people were able to save according to plan (59%).

-Retired people who had managed to meet or exceed their saving plans in particular benefitted from less spending on non-essentials with 69% of retired people crediting this reason (78% in Australia).
+Retired people who had managed to meet or exceed their saving plans in particular benefitted from less spending on non-essentials with 69% of retired people crediting this reason.

 Why people saved less than planned in 2020

 Why people saved more than planned in 2020

 People's savings intentions after the lifting of lockdown